Installing Oh-My-Zsh on Debian-Based Systems

 -

-the current branch and its state with a rich set of colorful symbols, when I’m in a Git repository.
+the current branch and its state with a rich set of colourful symbols, when I’m in a Git repository.

-Please, comment below your questions, thoughts and which theme suits you best.
+Please comment below with your questions, thoughts, and which theme suits you best.

 Recent Posts